What Is the New Car Loan Interest Deduction and Do You Qualify?

 You're over the income phase-out.
 Single filers earning over $150,000 or joint filers over $250,000 get zero benefit.
 The deduction doesn't matter to your tax situation.

 Vehicle prices might stabilize or drop.
-Average prices hit all-time highs in 2025.
+Average prices hit all-time highs in late 2025.
 If tariffs ease or inventory increases, prices could moderate.
 Waiting might save more through lower purchase prices than you'd gain from the deduction.

 Alternative Strategies for Maximizing the Benefit